 - a.
-In the navigation area, click the Resources icon Mathematical Systems. - b.
+In the navigation area, click the Resources icon - , and then click All Systems. - b.
 Click the system name for which you want to remove a part. - c.
 In the navigation area, click Serviceability. - d.
 In the Serviceability window, click Serviceable Events Manager.